ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ds18b20/README.md

 ## Configuration

 In the adapter configuration, a **Default query interval** can be specified in milliseconds for all sensors.
 Minimum is 500.

 In addition, the **Path of the 1-wire devices** can be adjusted if necessary.
+Default is `/sys/bus/w1/devices`, where sensors on all bus masters will be detected.
+Alternatively you may set the direct path ot one bus master, e.g. `/sys/bus/w1/devices/w1_bus_master1`.
+Then you will get only sensors for this single bus master.

 An integrated server can be activated and configured for the integration of sensors at a remote system.

 The sensors can be added to a table manually or by **Search Sensors**.